newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 Traditionally, producing an article goes something like this: first you find a subject, then you do some research possibly followed by an interview.
 After gathering all the necessary information, you start writing your article, often to discover your research is inadequate.
 So you do some more research and interviewing and re-write your article.
 Then you present your work to your editor (which has more than likely not yet seen the light of day).
 The editor has some comments and offers perspectives you failed to think of.
 Annoyed by your own lack of insight, you re-write yet again and hopefully get approved for printing.

-The agile way of working, however, introduces the idea of *continuous press*.
+With an agile way of working, however, we're introducing the idea of *continuous press*.

 <img src="http://i.giphy.com/lXiRLb0xFzmreM8k8.gif" width="100%">

 In this process, every little iteration a team member makes adds value to the whole.
-The article is continuously built upon from different perspectives and sources until it is a well-rounded, creative work.
+The article is continuously built upon from our different perspectives and sources until it is a well-rounded, creative work.
 Each addition is then reviewed by someone else in an editing step.
 This ensures that projects are fulfilling their goals while not going outside the scope of those goals.

-Ideally, the creative work is built upon in such a way that it is publishable after every iteration.
+Ideally, we build upon the creative work in such a way that it is publishable after every iteration.
 This way, every article is in a constantly "finished" state.

-Enabling an agile workflow best situates people to use their talents within a team.
-They (and the work) are benefitting from the complimentary talents and insights of others.
-They are working together to deliver creative works quickly and efficiently.
+Enabling an agile workflow best situates us to use our talents within a team.
+We (and our work) are benefitting from the complimentary talents and insights of others.
+We are working together to deliver creative works quickly and efficiently.
 All of this makes for some very strong macaroni bridges.

 Image: [Red Bull pit stop](https://commons.wikimedia.org/wiki/File:Catalunya_test_2011_-_36.jpg) by [Gil Abrantes](https://www.flickr.com/photos/9259187@N05)
 Gif: [GFAUGHT](http://gfaught.tumblr.com/)